srcery-colors/srcery-vim/README.md

 #### g:srcery_inverse

-Enable or disable inverse highlighting (foreground becomes background, vice versa) globally for theme, will fall back to other methods of highlighting when this is disabled
+Enable or disable inverse highlighting (foreground becomes background, vice versa).
+This is used for visual selection, search highlights and some other things.

+Srcery will fall back to other methods of highlighting if this is disabled.

 default: 1